pyeventsourcing/eventsourcing/docs/topics/process.rst

 Actor model runner
 ~~~~~~~~~~~~~~~~~~

-An Actor model library, in particular the `Thespian Actor Library
+An Actor model library, for example the `Thespian Actor Library
 <https://github.com/kquick/Thespian>`__, can also be used to run
 a multi-pipeline system of process applications.

+The library's :class:`~eventsourcing.system.actors.ActorModelRunner`
+is a system runner that uses the Thespian actor model system.

 The example below runs with Thespian's "simple system base".
-The actors will run by sending messages recursively.

 .. code:: python